Knight (chess)

-The knight (♘, ♞) is a piece in the game of chess, represented by a horse's head and neck.
+The knight (♘, ♞) is a piece in the game of chess.
 It moves two squares vertically and one square horizontally, or two squares horizontally and one square vertically, jumping over other pieces.
 Each player starts the game with two knights on the b- and g-, each located between a rook and a bishop.

 Movement

 Compared to other chess pieces, the knight's movement is unique: it moves two squares vertically and one square horizontally, or two squares horizontally and one square vertically (with both forming the shape of a capital L).
 Consequently, a knight alternates between light and dark squares with each move.
 When moving, the knight can jump over pieces to reach its destination.
 (Note: Because of this, the move can also be described in other ways, such as one square diagonally and one square orthogonally "outward" (not ending adjacent to its starting square), or one square orthogonally followed by one square diagonally outward.
 The latter describes the move of the horse in xiangqi, which cannot jump.)
 (Note: The FIDE Laws of Chess use a different but equivalent definition: "The knight may move to one of the squares nearest to that on which it stands but not on the same rank, file or diagonal.")
 Knights capture in the same way, replacing the enemy piece on the square and removing it from the board.
 A knight can have up to eight available moves at once.
 Knights and pawns are the only pieces that can be moved in the chess starting position.